taoensso/tufte/README.md

 # Tufte

-### Simple performance monitoring for Clojure/Script applications
+### Simple performance monitoring library for Clojure/Script

 **Tufte** allows you to **easily monitor the ongoing performance** of your Clojure and ClojureScript applications in production and other environments.